WynterA/OdinProject/README.md

-# OdinProject
+# The Odin Project
-Projects and examples from The Odin Project
+Projects and examples from [The Odin Project](http://theodinproject.com) web development tutorials.